“Most Dogs Have Owners…. Lhasa Apso Has a Staff….”

 Origin of the Lhasa Apso Dog Breed

 The Lhasa Apso dog breed is an ancient dog breed that originated in Tibet, now a part of China.
-And while we do know this much, the actual heritage of the Lhasa Apso dog still remains very much a mystery.
+And while we do know this much, the Lhasa Apso dog’s Lhasa Apso dog’s actual heritage remains a mystery.
+You see, recently, there has been a “rediscovery” of Tibet in the West.
+Dog owners, in particular, have recently become very excited about many of the ancient Tibetan dog breeds, including:

 - The Tibetan Spaniel,